NEWBuild your personal Plan B Strategy — top 5 countries ranked for YOU, visa + tax + 90-day planTry it

 English-speaking, world-class cities, free NHS healthcare, and a global career hub with a clear path to citizenship Free NHS Healthcare, World-Class Universities, Extraordinary Cultural Diversity are among the top reasons expats choose United Kingdom.
 See our complete guide for visa options, cost of living, healthcare, and more.

-Get the latest visa updates, cost-of-living data, and expat stories from United Kingdom straight to your inbox.
+Visa updates, cost-of-living shifts, and real expat stories from United Kingdom — straight to your inbox.